obrhubr/obrhubr.github.io/_posts/2024-05-26-nyt-connections.md

 I enjoyed solving the daily New York Times puzzles, then I found the daily [Quordle](https://quordlegame.com/) and then the daily [Waffle](https://wafflegame.net/) and soon after the daily [LinkedIn](https://www.linkedin.com/games/) puzzles.
 And before I even knew it, the entire thing got out of hand (I would only slightly be exaggerating by saying that I spent the entire day puzzling).

-To convert this daily ritual into something more meaningful - and educational - I decided to build my own version of my favorite puzzles: [Connections](https://www.nytimes.com/games/connections).
-But I wanted to add a twist and after some deliberation settled on creating a german version (because it’s my mother tongue).
+To convert this daily ritual into something more meaningful - and educational - I decided to build my own version of my favourite puzzles: [Connections](https://www.nytimes.com/games/connections).
+But I wanted to add a twist and after some deliberation settled on creating a German version (because it’s my mother tongue).

 I sent my first puzzle - or “Verbindung” as I like to call them - to a good friend and he was hooked.
 He responded in kind, but his was way harder!
 And soon we shot puzzles back and forth, trying to outsmart the other (he won).